retypeapp/retype/blog/2026-03-17-whats-new-in-retype-v430.md

 | `dateFormat: MMMM d, yyyy` | {{ date.now | date.to_string "%B" }} {{ date.now.day }}, {{ date.now.year }} |
 | `dateFormat: dddd, MMMM d, yyyy` | {{ date.now | date.to_string "%A, %B" }} {{ date.now.day }}, {{ date.now.year }} |

+The date format also respects the `locale` setting.
+For example, using the `locale: fr` configuration in your project will output French month and day names.

 ---

 ## New keyboard navigation